Talking with Your Partner about Going Nomadic

 Originally the conversation started as a plan to live abroad once our youngest daughter finishes high school.
 Serendipitously, her graduation date and his retirement date coincide.
 Although I was anxious to become nomadic sooner (read about my 4-month nomadic adventure to Latin America in 2019) and my finances allow for it, my parenting role does not.
 I feel the parental pull to maintain a home for our daughter until she leaves for college.

 We set the date.
 Fall 2021.
 We found our “When.”
-But what would we be doing and where would we go?
+But what would we be doing and where would we go as full time nomads?

 As we started discussing the ideas of living abroad, we soon learned that several countries had cities that met our criteria.
-That criteria included:
+That criteria for a nomadic life abroad included:

 Quickly, our live-abroad plan turned nomadic.
 Why not invest at least two years traveling to cities that met our criteria and make an adventure out of it?
-Our “Why” had been found.
+Our “Why” had been found regarding our nomadic retirement.

 The Nomadic Budget Question, or How?